-Consistel Drojecto Capital Projects Short-line Rail Railway related infrastructure for carriage of passengers or freight Construction of lines to allow a railway to serve an industrial park, an intermodal yard, a port or a marine terminal Construction, rehabilitation, or upgrading of tracks and structures, excluding regular maintenance, to ensure safe travel Construction, development or improvement of facilities to improve interchange of goods between modes Procurement of technology and equipment used to improve the interchange of goods between modes Operators must offer year-round service Short-sea Shipping Infrastructure related to the movement of cargo and passengers around the coast and on inland waterways, without directly crossing an ocean Specialized marine terminal intermodal facilities or transhipment (marine to marine) facilities Capitalized equipment for loading/unloading required for expansion of shortsea shipping Technology and equipment used to improve the interface between the marine mode and the rail/highways modes or to improve integration within the marine mode including Intelligent Transportation Systems (ITS) Note: The purchase of vessels, infrastructure that supports passenger-only ferry services, rehabilitation and maintenance of existing facilities such as wharves and docks, and dredging are not eligible for funding Fire Halls and Fire Stations Fire hall and fire station infrastructure New fire hall (building) for housing fire- fighting apparatus and staff (may include attached dorms, basic training facilities and administration areas) Retro-fit and modernization of existing firehalls and attached building space Acquisition of a fire-truck as a capital asset as part of an overall capital upgrade to an existing fire hall or construction of a new firehall
+CAPITAL PROJECTS CATEGORY & DESCRIPTION EXAMPLES BROWNFIELD REDEVELOPMENT Remediation or decontamination and redevelopment of a brownfield site within municipal boundaries, where the redevelopment includes: the construction of public infrastructure as identified in the context of any other category under the CCBF, and/or the construction of municipal use public parks and publicly-owned social housing.
+New construction of public infrastructure as per the categories listed under the CCBF Agreement New construction of municipal use public parks and affordable housing REGIONAL AND LOCAL AIRPORTS Airport related infrastructure for local and regional airports with year-round service (excludes National Airport System (NAS) Development, enhancement or rehabilitation of: Aeronautical and/or non-aeronautical infrastructure (includes runways, taxiways, aprons, hangars, terminal buildings etc.) Non-aeronautical infrastructure such as groundside access, inland ports, parking facilities, and commercial and industrial activities SHORT-LINE RAIL Railway related infrastructure for carriage of passengers or freight that offer year-round service Construction of lines to allow a railway to serve an industrial park, an intermodal yard, a port or a marine terminal Construction, rehabilitation, or upgrading of tracks and structures, excluding regular maintenance, to ensure safe travel Construction, development or improvement of facilities to improve interchange of goods between modes Procurement of technology and equipment used to improve the interchange of goods between modes SHORTSEA SHIPPING Infrastructure related to the movement of cargo and passengers around the coast and on inland waterways, without directly crossing an ocean Specialized marine terminal intermodal facilities or transshipment (marine to marine) facilities Capitalized equipment for loading/unloading required for expansion of short-sea shipping Technology and equipment used to improve the interface between the marine mode and the rail/highways modes or to improve integration within the marine mode including Intelligent Transportation Systems (ITS) FIRE HALLS AND FIRE TRUCKS Fire Hall and fire truck infrastructure New fire hall (building) for housing fire-fighting apparatus and staff (may include attached dorms, basic training facilities, and administration areas) Retro-fit and modernization of existing fire halls and attached building space Eligible rolling stock as stand-alone purchases includes all types of fire engines, i.e. any trucks that are part of the fire department that respond to the actual emergency.